 2. Wolves

-Wolves are among a rabbit’s greatest threat, mainly because they eat them for pleasure.
+Wolves are among rabbit’s greatest threats, mainly because they eat them for pleasure.
 Wolves are carnivorous and primarily prefer large and small ungulates.
 However, they eat rabbits to supplement their primary food sources and only eat bunnies as their staple food during food shortages.

 3. Dingoes